RTLucassen/selection_tool/README.md

 The dataset then serves as an example to play around with the selection tool.

 ## Input
 The tool expects a Pandas dataframe as input.
-This dataframe should at least have two columns, `description` and `slides`, with as rows the information for each specimen.
-Other columns are not used by the selection tool, but if given as part of the input dataframe, extra columns will also be included in the output file.
+This dataframe must have a column called `slides` containing the slide information for each specimen, and if present, uses a column called `description` containing the specimen description.
 - Each item in the `description` column should be a string with more information about the specimen, which is displayed to the user on the right side of the window.
 - Each item in the `slides` column should be a dictionary containing all other information about the specimen, including the pa_number, specimen number, block number, staining type, and paths to all images.
 A minimal example is provided below:
+Other columns are not used by the selection tool and remain unchanged if given as part of the input dataframe.
+The selection results are stored as extra columns of the dataframe which is saved as the output file.

 ```
 example_slides = {
     'slides': [{